 Inmates may file a grievance; however, all allegations of abuse or harassment, when received by staff, would immediately result in the opening of a formal investigation (criminal or administrative).
 This process would not involve staff who may be the subject of the complaint.
 FAC 33-103.006 states "If the inmate or third party is filing a grievance involving sexual abuse, it shall be clearly stated in the first line of the grievance that it is a grievance related to sexual abuse.
 Also on Form DC1-303 the third party filer shall check the box next to Third Party Grievance Alleging Sexual Abuse.
 If this statement is not included in the grievance and if the third party box is not checked, the grievance shall be responded to.
 This will not be a reason to return the grievance without action to the filer".
-There have been two grievances involving PREA related issues filed during the previous year.
-There were no emergency grievances filed in the previous twelve months.
+There have been nine (9) grievances involving PREA related issues filed during the previous year.

-FDC Procedure 602.053 FAC 33-103.006 Page 2 Section 1C, 1E, Page 3 Section 1H, Section 1L
+FDC Procedure 602.053 FAC 33-103.006 Page 2 Section 1C, 1E, Page 3 Section 1H, Section 1L sexual abuse made to outside victim advocates, including any limits to confidentiality.